chaddotson/noaa_radar/README.md

 [![Build Status](https://travis-ci.org/chaddotson/py-radar.svg?branch=master)](https://travis-ci.org/chaddotson/py-radar)

-Tools for downloading and overlaying radar images from the NOAA Ridge radar site.
+Tools for downloading and overlaying radar images from the Radar Ridge radar site.

 * Radar sites - Just remove the 'k' in front of each site in the image below.
 For example, 'KHTX' becomes 'HTX'.